EmeryCSI/CSI-244W24_IndependentActivity2/README.md

   - Include a link to navigate to the EDIT Book Page.
   - Include a button to DELETE the book.

-#### 3. Edit Book Page
+#### 3. Create Book Page
-- **Objective:** Allow editing of a book's information.
+- **Objective:** All the user to create a book.
 - **Key Features:**
-  - Pre-populate a form with the selected book's current data.
+  - Use an html form with the for the user to fill out information about the book.
-  - Include fields for editing title, authors, page count, published date, and descriptions.
+  - Include fields for creating the title, authors, page count, published date, and descriptions.
-  - Implement a submit button to save changes, sending a PUT request to the backend.
+  - Implement a submit button to save changes, sending data via a POST request to the backend.
-  - Validate input data before submission.

 #### Design
 - **Requirement:** Use Bootstrap to give these pages a professional appearance.